-We bought the “Rock the City” ticket which included two free beers, the Heineken tour obviously, a canal trip, and entry into the A’Dam lookout tour, however you still have to pay if you want to go on the swing.
+We bought the “Rock the City” ticket which included two free beers, the Heineken tour (obviously), a canal trip, and entry into the A’Dam lookout tour, however you still have to pay if you want to go on the swing.
 In total it cost €25, which was very good value.

 Next up was the tasting section.
 Here you get a small beer – it’s not one of the free ones don’t worry…they come later.
-They then teach you how to drink Heineken properly, so that you can really taste the different elements if the beer.
+They then teach you how to drink Heineken properly, so that you can really taste the different elements of the beer.
 This part is done in the stables where the horses should be, but unfortunately due to construction they had been moved.
 You can chill in the seated area in the stables and finish off your tester, which is about a half pint, before you head on to the next part.

 Lastly, like almost every other museum you exit through the gift shop, and then it’s time to head to your boat for the canal trip.

 The canal trip was a really great experience.
 I had never gone on one before and so it was an entirely new experience.
-You are very low down in the boat, but seeing the from that point of view is so interesting and really different.
+You are very low down in the boat, but seeing the city from that point of view is so interesting, and really different.
 You can buy beer on the boat, Heineken of course, and sit back and relax.
 The tour guide will give you snippets of information along the way, but otherwise you can pretty much observe around you, and chat with friends.

 Lastly was the A’Dam lookout tower.
 This was probably the most disappointing part of the tour.
-While the view from the top was very pretty, half the restaurant was reserved, meaning that if you can in from the boat tour you had no where to chill and get a drink while enjoying the view, you had to stand.
-A separate bar/drink area would be much better, because at least if you had to stand there, you wouldn’t be standing over people eating a fancy meal out together.
-The swing at the A’Dam lookout wasn’t included in the price of the ticket which I though it was, however it was so worth it.
-I am terrified of heights so I’m pretty proud that I managed to do it.
-I would definitely recommend giving it a shot if you’re there because the views are just gorgeous.
+While the view from the top was very pretty, half the restaurant was reserved, meaning that if you came in from the boat tour you had no where to chill and get a drink while enjoying the view, you had to stand.
+A separate bar/drink area would be much better, because at least if you had to stand there, you wouldn’t be standing over people eating a fancy meal together.
+It was quite an uncomfortable experience.

 P.S: I want to apologise for the lack of photos that are my own in the piece but at the time I had a very old camera which could take about two photos before being full.
-I’ve since bought the One Plus 5T however, so all future trip will be much better documented.
+I’ve since bought the One Plus 5T however, so all future trips will be much better documented.